-- 11. In the workshops we assessed the evidence base and identified a number of development options.
-The impact of each option was assessed, highlighting the strengths, weaknesses, opportunities and threats using small, medium and large development scenarios. - 2.
-Objectives for each policy area were identified and these are addressed by the specific policies within the Plan.
+- In the workshops we assessed the evidence base and identified a number of 41. development options.
+The impact of each option was assessed, highlighting the strengths, weaknesses, opportunities and threats using small, medium and large development scenarios. - Objectives for each policy area were identified and these are addressed by the 42. specific policies within the Plan.

-Representing the Views of our Community
+4.1.3 Representing the Views of our Community

-3. The community has supported the creation of this Neighbourhood Plan at all stages.
+- The community has supported the creation of this Neighbourhood Plan at all stages.
 Our public meetings attracted large audiences and the questionnaire was completed by nearly half of our eligible residents.
 This support, and the base of evidence, enabled us to establish a consensus against which we judged the policies and proposals included in our plan.
-Our vision, objectives and policies collectively support the provision of sustainable development that has due regard to national policy (see section 5).
+Our vision, objectives and policies collectively support the provision of sustainable development that has due regard to national policy (see section 5). - The policies in our plan were developed against the following objectives: 44.